aashish-big-data/Python_Data_Structure/README.md

 # Python_Data_Structure

-This folder will have LinkList programs using python ( pythonic way of implementation )
+This folder will have programs including LinkList,Tree,Graphs using python which i used in my assignments and learning over past few years.